Scarce Yellow Sally

 • Species benefiting from Project: Scarce Yellow Sally (Isogenus Nebucula), also known as the Scare Medium Stonefly

-• Project funded by: National Lottery Heritage Fund, Natural Resources Wales, Welsh Government and a number of charitable trusts, foundations and corporate donors including Esmée Fairbairn Foundation and the Banister Charitable Trust, and significant support from Welsh Government’s Landfill Disposals Tax Communities Scheme administered by Wales Council for Voluntary Action (WCVA).
+• Project funded by: National Lottery Heritage Fund, Natural Resources Wales, Welsh Government and a number of charitable trusts, foundations and corporate donors including Esmée Fairbairn Foundation, Banister Charitable Trust, Moondance Foundation, Building Wildlife Trust, and significant support from Welsh Government’s Landfill Disposals Tax Communities Scheme administered by Wales Council for Voluntary Action (WCVA).

 • Project Partners: Buglife (lead), Natural Resources Wales